sharetribe/flex-docs/src/docs/concepts-payments/payment-methods-overview/index.md

   - iDEAL
   - Przelewy24

-In Stripe's terms, Flex supports payment methods that have _immediate payment confirmation_ (see the table
+In Stripe's terms, Sharetribe supports payment methods that have _immediate payment confirmation_ (see the table
 [in this section of Stripe's guide to payments](https://stripe.com/en-fi/payments/payment-methods-guide#choosing-the-right-payment-methods-for-your-business)) and that are supported by Stripe's PaymentIntents API.
 Mostly, these payment methods fall under either Cards,